 The purpose of the San Jacinto Trail Report is to enhance hiker and mountaineer safety by providing accurate and detailed trail condition information for the San Jacinto mountains.
 The original focus was on those hiking the Pacific Crest Trail (PCT) – which forms the backbone of the trail system in these mountains – but it has expanded to year-round coverage of as much of the whole trail system as is practical.

-As the first significant mountain range encountered in spring by the annual flow of several thousand northbound PCT hikers, just 150 miles into their hike, in most years the San Jacintos present a considerable, and often overlooked, hazard.
-It is therefore no coincidence that this section has the highest fatality rate – and among the highest rescue rates – of any section of the PCT.
+As the first significant mountain range encountered in spring by the annual flow of several thousand northbound PCT hikers, just 150 miles into their hike, in most years the San Jacintos present a considerable, and sadly often overlooked, hazard.
+It is therefore no coincidence that this section has had the highest fatality rate – and among the highest rescue rates – of any section of the PCT.
 Now, with this Trail Report, the San Jacinto mountains is the only subsection of the 2650-mile Pacific Crest Trail that has its own dedicated report on trail conditions for hikers.

 As someone involved in local search-and-rescue, Jon felt it would be better to be proactive with informing hikers, rather than reactive with time-consuming, costly, and potentially dangerous search-and-rescue missions.
-Feedback from local, state, and federal agencies, and from personal users of the site, suggests that the Report has been very successful in this objective.
+Feedback from local, state, and federal agencies, and from personal users of the site, suggests that the Report has been successful in this objective.

-Jon started to pass trail condition information to local agencies in 2015, with the Report later formalized as a hard copy handout for US Forest Service, Mt.
-San Jacinto State Park, and others, before evolving into this website.
-The Report is now heavily utilized and recommended by staff at both the Idyllwild Ranger Station of the San Bernardino National Forest and at the State Park ranger stations.
+Jon started to pass trail condition information to local agencies in 2015, with the Report later formalized as a hard copy handout for agencies, stores, and hotels in Idyllwild, before evolving into this website.
+The Report is now heavily utilized and recommended by Riverside County Sheriff’s Department, San Bernardino National Forest, Mt.
+San Jacinto State Park, Pacific Crest Trail Association, among other agencies, and throughout the internet.

 The focus of the San Jacinto Trail Report shifts depending on season.
 February to June the emphasis is on providing snow and weather information during the extremely busy northbound PCT season.
 In summer I am very active with trail maintenance on both State Park and Forest Service lands.
-Depending on the snowpack and rainfall in any given year, summer and autumn reports mainly concerned with the status of springs and other water sources, which affects water availability for campers and hikers (and their dogs).
+Depending on the snowpack and rainfall in any given year, summer and autumn reports are usually mainly concerned with the status of springs and other water sources, which affects water availability for campers and hikers (and their dogs).
 Then in the winter the focus is back to snow and weather conditions and related dangers.
-Other factors that may affect hiker or camper safety, such as forest fires, area closures, the presence of interesting wildlife, or the forecast of changeable weather, are also discussed.
+Other factors that may affect hiker or camper safety, such as forest fires, area closures, the presence of interesting wildlife, or the forecast of changeable weather, are also discussed throughout the year.

 The San Jacinto Trail Report is a 100% volunteer project, and the product of about two thousand hours (and at least as many miles) of volunteer work annually.
 If you have found its content to be useful to you, and you would like to make a small financial contribution to our very modest operating costs, please visit the Donate page linked here.
 Thank you very much.

-All content on this site Copyright Jon King 2014-2023.
+All data, images, and text content on this site Copyright Jon King 2014-2025.